hofin34/modulog/agents/space-agent/README.md

 "logInterval": int, how often take log (in seconds)

-"folderToMonitor": string, which folder will be monitored like "/path/to/folder"
+"foldersToMonitor": array of strings, which folders will be monitored

+"partitionsToMonitor": array of strings, which partitions will be monitored - they must be mounted! (mount folder will be detected automatically)

+"availableNotSmallerThanPercent": float, if is available space smaller than X percents, then log error